awsdocs/amazon-redshift-management-guide/doc_source/redshift-iam-access-control-identity-based.md

 + The first statement grants permissions for a user to a user to create, delete, modify, and reboot clusters\.
 The statement specifies a wildcard character \(\*\) as the `Resource` value so that the policy applies to all Amazon Redshift resources owned by the root AWS account\.
 + The second statement denies permission to delete or modify a cluster\.
 The statement specifies a cluster Amazon Resource Name \(ARN\) for the `Resource` value that includes a wildcard character \(\*\)\.
 As a result, this statement applies to all Amazon Redshift clusters owned by the root AWS account where the cluster identifier begins with `production`\.

+## AWS\-managed \(predefined\) policies for Amazon Redshift<a name="redshift-policy-resources.managed-policies"></a>

+AWS addresses many common use cases by providing standalone IAM policies that are created and administered by AWS\.
+Managed policies grant necessary permissions for common use cases so you can avoid having to investigate what permissions are needed\.
+For more information, see [AWS managed policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.

+The following AWS managed policies, which you can attach to users in your account, are specific to Amazon Redshift:
++ **AmazonRedshiftReadOnlyAccess** – Grants read\-only access to all Amazon Redshift resources for the AWS account\.
++ **AmazonRedshiftFullAccess** – Grants full access to all Amazon Redshift resources for the AWS account\.
++ **AmazonRedshiftQueryEditor** – Grants full access to the Query Editor on the Amazon Redshift console\.
++ **AmazonRedshiftDataFullAccess** – Grants full access to the Amazon Redshift Data API operations and resources for the AWS account\.

+You can also create your own custom IAM policies to allow permissions for Amazon Redshift API actions and resources\.
+You can attach these custom policies to the IAM users or groups that require those permissions\.

 ## Permissions required to use Redshift Spectrum<a name="redshift-spectrum-policy-resources"></a>

 Amazon Redshift Spectrum requires permissions to other AWS services to access resources\.
 For details about permissions in IAM policies for Redshift Spectrum, see [IAM policies for Amazon Redshift Spectrum](https://docs.aws.amazon.com/redshift/latest/dg/c-spectrum-iam-policies.html) in the *Amazon Redshift Database Developer Guide\.*